rbms-bsc/DCRMR/_pages/Title/Variant-title-of-manifestation.md

 ### 1.25.3545 Title proper with an interpolated blank (required)

-<a name="1.25.3545.1">1.25.3545.1</a> If a blank space intended to be filled in manuscript has been transcribed within the first five words of the [Title proper](/DCRMR/title/Title-proper) as the word “blank” enclosed in square brackets, provide additional title access for the form of Title proper without the interpolated blank (see [0.4.64](/DCRMR/general-rules/Transcription/#0464-blank-spaces-intended-for-completion)).
+<a name="1.25.3545.1">1.25.3545.1</a> If a blank space intended to be filled in manuscript has been transcribed within the first five words of the [Title proper](/DCRMR/title/Title-proper) (the first six words if the title begins with an article) as the word “blank” enclosed in square brackets, provide additional title access for the form of Title proper without the interpolated blank (see [0.4.64.3](/DCRMR/general-rules/Transcription/#0.4.64.3)).

 >Example:
 >Title proper: <CITE>This certifies that [blank] by a contribution of [blank] is a member for life of the American Tract Society</CITE>